Table of contents

-This article was written by our friends at Fast Company.
+This article was written by David Fox from Co.
+Exist

 Imagine heading home after Thanksgiving dinner without having to deal with the rush of midnight traffic, news footage of customers fighting over a steeply discounted TV, and simply bypassing the tradition where families take to the mall, full on turkey but hungry for sales.